Our Instructional Staff

 Kristine Blitek - Instructor, Head LBP Instructor, Impulse Co-Director

 Kristine Blitek began ballet training at the age of three.
 At the age of eight, she trained at The Performing Arts of Spring Grove and performed with the Illinois Youth Dance Theater.
-During High school, Kristine joined the Judith Svalanders School of Ballet where she began as a trainee and worked her way up to Judith Svalanders Company.
-There She participated in multiple productions of Sleeping Beauty, Copellia, and twenty-plus productions of The Nutcracker.
-Kristine began performing with the College of Lake County in 2010 where she was accepted into the Prairie Spirit Dance Troop.
+During High school, Kristine joined Judith Svalander's School of Ballet, where she began as a trainee and worked her way up to Judith Svalander's Company.
+There, she participated in multiple productions of Sleeping Beauty, Coppelia, and twenty-plus productions of The Nutcracker.
+Kristine began performing with the College of Lake County in 2010, where she was accepted into the Prairie Spirit Dance Troop.
 She continued performing through college and received her Associate of Arts with a focus in dance.
-In 2013 Kristine became a member of the L-Theory Collective.
+In 2013, Kristine became a member of the L-Theory Collective.
 A collective of North Suburban dancers dedicated to revitalizing modern dance through a unique blend of dynamic athleticism and emotive artistic integrity.
 She has participated in numerous local outreach programs.
-Kristine is still an active member of the L-Theroy Collective remaining current in performance and technique.
-Through teaching Kristine finds great reward in passing on her passion for dance to her students.
+Kristine is still an active member of the L-Theroy Collective, remaining current in performance and technique.
+Through teaching, Kristine finds great reward in passing on her passion for dance to her students.

 Kristine Blitek

 Gillian began studying dance at a young age in Arlington Heights through their Park District dance program.
-Growing up she was a member of their dance companies and in high school was a member of the Rolling Meadows Orchesis Performing Dance Company.
-Gillian began assisting for dance classes in high school and her love and passion for dance and education grew.
-She furthered her education at Hope College in Holland, Michigan where she graduated in 2019 with a degree in dance education and physical education.
-While there she was a member of StrikeTime Dance Theater as well as H2 Performing Dance Company.
-Gillian and other company dancers from Hope had the opportunity to travel abroad to Adelaide Australia to attend, present, and perform at DaCi, an international dance congress.
+Growing up, she was a member of their dance companies and in high school was a member of the Rolling Meadows Orchesis Performing Dance Company.
+Gillian began assisting with dance classes in high school, and her love and passion for dance and education grew.
+She furthered her education at Hope College in Holland, Michigan, where she graduated in 2019 with a degree in dance education and physical education.
+While there, she was a member of StrikeTime Dance Theater as well as H2 Performing Dance Company.
+Gillian and other company dancers from Hope had the opportunity to travel abroad to Adelaide, Australia, to attend, present, and perform at DaCi, an international dance congress.
 Gillian has had many opportunities to perform and present her choreography from the Oakland Dance Festival, SHAPE Michigan, to New York City and Chicago.
-She is assistant coaching a local dance team and has choreographed for many dance companies and dance teams throughout Illinois and Michigan.
+She is an assistant coach for a local dance team and has choreographed for many dance companies and dance teams throughout Illinois and Michigan.
 She has studied ballet, tap, jazz, modern, afro-latin fusion, and contemporary dance, and is very excited to have found a home at APA where she can spread her love and passion for all genres of dance.

 Gillian Bourke